e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/monday.md

 ### What did you work on yesterday?

-- Added distraction logger and updated done button styling
+- Met up with the team and finalized the code/features
+- Fixed bugs
+- Added slideshow in instructions page

 ### What are your blockers?

-- I had no blockers.
+- I had no blockers

 ### What will you work on today?

-- Nothing.
+- Nothing, studying for finals.

 ### How close are we to hitting our sprint goals?

-- We are really close.
+- We are pretty much done.

 ## <span style="color: red;">Anoushka D.</span>

 ### What did you work on yesterday?

-- Nothing.
+- I attended our team meetings this weekend.
+I helped with some development and the private video.

 ### What are your blockers?

-- No blockers.
+- I am waiting for Ryan to complete his final exam tomorrow so that we can work on improving the code quality of our codebase.

 ### What will you work on today?

-- Nothing.
+- No plan to work today.

 ### How close are we to hitting our sprint goals?

-- We are close!
+- Pretty close!

 ## <span style="color: red;">Elaine H.</span>

 ### What did you work on yesterday?

-- Nothing.
+- I attended the meeting and we created the video.

 ### What are your blockers?

-- None.
+- finals

 ### What will you work on today?

-- Nothing.
+- I will film my part for the public video today.

 ### How close are we to hitting our sprint goals?

-- Already completed.
+- we are nearly done with the project.

 ## <span style="color: red;">Miguel S.</span>

 ### What did you work on yesterday?

-- Other coursework
+- We met as a team and worked on the private video.

 ### What are your blockers?

-- Other things
+- FINALS & Life

 ### What will you work on today?

-- Other stuff
+- The public video

 ### How close are we to hitting our sprint goals?

-- Done.
+- Almost there

 ## <span style="color: red;">Trevor T.</span>

 ### What did you work on yesterday?

-- Nothing related to this class
+- Meeting relating to final assignments for this class

 ### What are your blockers?

-- Finals are coming up
+- Finals

 ### What will you work on today?

-- Figuring out what to do for the last week
+- Organizing the public and private final videos

 ### How close are we to hitting our sprint goals?